You've applied! What happens next?

 The selection and training process for Special Constables is rigorous and takes time.
 This information is intended to provide you with an overview of the process and some key dates for the future.

 Familiarisation Events- These events are fantastic opportunities to gain further insight into the Special Constable role, meet current Special Constables and learn about the recruitment process and how we will deliver your training.
-These will be run between the recruitment opening dates (4th January 2020- 3rd February 2020).
-Please register your interest to be invited to one of these events when recruitment opens.
+These will be run between the recruitment opening dates (tbc) Please register your interest to be invited to one of these events when recruitment opens.
 There will be opportunities to receive this information electronically as well.

-Tuesday 4th February 2020 – shortlisting and Situational Strengths Test.
-Following the shortlisting process you will be told if your application has made it through to the next stage.
+Shortlisting and Situational Strengths Test- Following the shortlisting process you will be told if your application has made it through to the next stage.
 You will be sent an invitation to complete a Situational Strengths Test.

-End of February/ Beginning of March – final interviews.
-Once you have passed your Online Situational Strengths Test you will be invited to North Yorkshire Police’s assessment.
+Final interviews- Once you have passed your Online Situational Strengths Test you will be invited to North Yorkshire Police’s assessment.
 This will involve two strength based micro exercises and a strength based interview.
 Those invited to assessment will also be invited to events which will help you prepare for the strength’s based assessments.
-These events are free of charge.

 Final interview dates are to be confirmed.

-March 2020 onwards – fitness and medical tests begin.
-All police officers – both new recruits and existing officers – have to undergo a fitness test Click here for more information about the fitness test.
+Fitness and medical tests begin- All police officers – both new recruits and existing officers – have to undergo a fitness test Click here for more information about the fitness test.
 You will also have to undergo a medical.

-Vetting will also begin in March.
+Vetting will also begin.
 This is when we carry out background checks against the information you provide in your vetting forms.

-April onwards – uniform measurement and biometrics.
-You will be asked to attend our clothing store in Thirsk to be measured for your uniform and have your fingerprints and DNA taken.
+Uniform measurement and biometrics- You will be asked to attend our clothing store in Thirsk to be measured for your uniform and have your fingerprints and DNA taken.
 We measure you prior to a final offer being made as body armour takes a while to be made and delivered.
 All police officers and staff who attend the scene of a crime as part of their role have their DNA and fingerprints taken to enable us to eliminate them when an investigation is underway.

-April- May- final offers made.
-Depending on when you attended your assessment and interview, and subject to vetting and references, final offers will be made during April and May.
+Final offers made- Depending on when you attended your assessment and interview, and subject to vetting and references, final offers will also be made.
 You will receive a starter’s pack with your offer.

 TRAINING – Now the hard work begins!